AURA — Proposed Open European Origin-Proof Standard Initiative

 License

-AURA is released under the Apache License 2.0, a permissive open standard license suitable for institutional, industrial and public sector adoption.
+The public materials are released under the Apache License 2.0, a permissive license suitable for institutional, industrial and public sector review and adoption.

 Intellectual Property Position